-This walk offers a perfect blend of impressive natural wonders and interesting historical sites.
+This easy walk follows part of the South Downs to offer a perfect blend of impressive natural wonders and interesting historical sites.

 From the Sustainability Centre, follow the South Downs Way north towards Salt Hill.
 On your right you will pass a redundant Royal Naval base, designed for officer training in the height of the Cold War.

 As you continue past the radio masts, expansive views will open up around you and on a good day you can see the Isle of Wight on the horizon.
 Take the footpath heading east on the brow of Salt Hill and follow the path towards the ridge of Small Down.
 From the top you will be treated to a view of the picturesque village of East Meon and the upper Meon Valley, with the impressive Butser Hill standing tall to the east.

 Look for oxeye diaries on the riverbank ©Getty

 Continue on the footpath and enter the woods, heading northwest.
 Once you reach the lane head north and pick up the next footpath to the west.
 Proceed and rejoin the South Downs Way, heading southwest.
 Head north along the lane and take the next left, following the national trail, towards Whitewool Farm.